mmohankumar2020/tcoe-interviews/scenarios/uiplayground/README.md

 * Change the page URL being used to http://uitestingplayground.com/ and perform below tests based on the different components available on the website.
 * Create a test that clicks Start button and then waits for the progress bar to reach 75%.
 Then the test should click Stop.
 The less the differnce between value of the stopped progress bar and 75% the better your result.
 * Print button text when button element is using a dynamic ID.
-* Create a test that clicks Start button and then waits for the progress bar to reach 75%.
-Then the test should click Stop.
-The less the differnce between value of the stopped progress bar and 75% the better your result.
 * Perform a test where an element may appaear on a page after heavy JavaScript processing on a client side.
 * Write a test case that proves the click request behavior does not work as intended (there's a bug).
 You can intentionally write a negative test case here.